MINNETTE LEHMANN

 Selected Shows:

-2013 Margaret Tedesco’s 2nd Floor Studio, ‘Leather Nun Lament’, San Francisco, CA
+2013 Margaret Tedesco’s 2nd Floor Studio, ‘Leather Nun Lament’, San Francisco

-2010 Richard Taylor Gallery, ‘Friends, Figures and Self-Portraits’, San Francisco, CA
+2010 Richard Taylor Gallery, ‘Friends, Figures and Self-Portraits’, San Francisco

-1995 The Lab, ‘Millennium Coming: The New Degenerate Art Show, San Francisco, CA
+1995 The Lab, ‘Millennium Coming: The New Degenerate Art Show, San Francisco

-1993 San Francisco State, ‘Roland Barthes’ Camera Lucida’, San Francisco, CA
+1993 San Francisco State, ‘Roland Barthes’ Camera Lucida’, San Francisco

-1989 San Francisco Arts Commission Gallery, ‘Without a Trace of the Fear of Death’, San Francisco, CA
+1989 San Francisco Arts Commission Gallery, ‘Without a Trace of the Fear of Death’, San Francisco

-1989 LACE Gallery, ‘I Want To Be Perfect for You’ Los Angeles, CA
+1989 LACE Gallery, ‘I Want To Be Perfect for You’ Los Angeles

-1988 Aperture/Burden Gallery, ‘The Return of the Hero’ New York, NY
+1988 Aperture/Burden Gallery, ‘The Return of the Hero’ New York

-1986 Houston Center for Photography, ‘Recoding Sexuality’, Houston, TX
+1986 Houston Center for Photography, ‘Recoding Sexuality’, Houston

 1986 Das ActFoto, ‘The Nude’, Munich, Germany